eccentricdevotion/TARDIS/permissions.md

 >
 > If you are getting the error:
 >
-> > `Your exile status does not allow you to bring the TARDIS to this…`
+> > `Your exile status does not allow you to bring the TARDIS to this...`
 >
 > or
 >